G1OJS/PyFT8/README.md

 | Launch configured GUI|pyft8 -i "Keyword1, Keyword2" -o "Keyword1, Keyword2" -c {config folder}| Config folder stores PyFT8.ini (your callsign, grid, buttons) and PyFT8.adi log file.
 Run this once to create default PyFT8.ini file.|

 ### Rig control
 I've included the Python code that I use with my Icom IC-7100 in the file 'rigctrl.py', and believe I've moved sufficient 'specification' for the rig protocol into the .ini file so that you can paste in your own rig specification (see for e.g. the Omnirig .ini file for your rig) and get it working with PyFT8 controlling PTT and frequency.
-I designed this code to drop the serial connection when it's not required, so that the rig's serial port can be accessed by other software at the same time.
+I designed this code to drop the serial connection when it's not required, so that the rig's serial port can be accessed by other software at the same time (assuming that the other software returns the favour and doesn't permanently hog the serial port).

 I've also included a basic Hamlib interface which launches rigctld and uses that to control the rig.
 To use this, make sure that the hamlib section of the ini file is populated; this will then take precedence over the direct CAT control section.